Crime Spree: 2-month-old caught in the middle of car crashes, carjacking

-CHICAGO — A 2-month-old was caught in the middle of a chaotic, bizarre crime spree involving car crashes and a carjacking in Ravenswood Sunday.
+CHICAGO — A 2-month-old was caught in the middle of a chaotic, bizarre crime spree involving car crashes and a carjacking near Ravenswood Sunday.

 It all began in the 4700 block of North Clark Street where a car crash between at least five vehicles, including an unmarked police car, took place.